paulcarroll/tabs/_pages/van-morrison/brown-eyed-girl.md

 {start_of_chorus}
 	                     D
-Do you remember when, we used to sing,
+Do you remember when, we used to sing
      G           C        G       D
 Sha la la la la la la la te da, (Just like that)
      G           C        G       D         G   G G